binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

        );
     });

-As I mentioned previously in the ["What is Validation"](#web-applications-identify-risks-lack-of-input-validation-filtering-and-sanitisation-generic-what-is-validation) section, some of the libraries seem confused about the differences between the practises of validation, filtering and sanitisation.
-For example `express-form` has sanitisation functions that are under their ["Filter API"](https://github.com/freewil/express-form#filter-api).
+As I mentioned previously in the ["What is Validation"](#web-applications-identify-risks-lack-of-input-validation-filtering-and-sanitisation-generic-what-is-validation) section, some of the libraries appear confused about the differences in the practises of validation, filtering, and sanitisation.
+For example, `express-form` has sanitisation functions that are under their ["Filter API"](https://github.com/freewil/express-form#filter-api).
-`entityEncode`, `entityDecode`, even the Type Coercion functions are actually sanitisation rather than filtering.
+`entityEncode`, `entityDecode`, even the Type Coercion functions are actually sanitising rather than filtering.

-Maybe it is semantics, but `toFloat`, `toInt`, ... `ifNull` are actually sanitisation functions.
+Maybe it's semantics, but `toFloat`, `toInt`, and `ifNull` are actually sanitisation functions.

-`trim`, ... is filtering, but `toLower`, ... is sanitisation again.
-These functions listed in the documentation under the Filter API should be in their specific sections.
+`trim` is filtering, but `toLower` is sanitisation again.
+These functions, listed in the documentation under the Filter API, should be in their specific sections to save confusion.

-Refer to the section [above](#web-applications-identify-risks-lack-of-input-validation-filtering-and-sanitisation-generic-what-is-validation) for a refresher on validation, filtering and sanitisation if you need it.
+Refer to the section [above](#web-applications-identify-risks-lack-of-input-validation-filtering-and-sanitisation-generic-what-is-validation) for a refresher on validation, filtering, and sanitisation if you need it.

 ##### Other things to think about {#web-applications-countermeasures-lack-of-input-validation-filtering-and-sanitisation-generic-other-things-to-think-about}

-* Try and make all of your specific input fields conform to well structured semantic types.
-Like dates, social security numbers, zip codes, email addresses, etc. This way the developer should be able to define a very strong validation, filtering and sanitisation (if needed) specification for each one.
-Thus making the task of assuring all input is safe before it reaches any execution contexts easier
+* Try and make all of your specific input fields conform to well structured semantic types, such as dates, social security numbers, zip codes, email addresses, etc. This way the developer should be able to define a very strong validation, filtering, and sanitisation (if needed) specification for each one.
+This makes the task of assuring all input is safe before it reaches any execution contexts easier
-* If the input field comes from a fixed set of options, like a drop down list or radio buttons, then the input needs to match exactly one of the values offered to the user in the first place
+* If the input field comes from a fixed set of options, such as a drop down list or radio buttons, then the input needs to match exactly one of the values offered to the user in the first place
 * Database accounts (in fact all accounts) should use [least privilege](#web-applications-countermeasures-management-of-application-secrets-least-privilege)
-* Well structured data, like dates, social security numbers, zip codes, email addresses, etc. then the developer should be able to define a very strong validation pattern
+* Well structured data, such as dates, social security numbers, zip codes, email addresses, etc. then the developer should be able to define a very strong validation pattern

 #### Cross-Site Scripting (XSS) {#web-applications-countermeasures-lack-of-input-validation-filtering-and-sanitisation-cross-site-scripting}